maetyu-d/fabric/README.md

 end
 ```

-Version 1 only really needs `output midi`, but debug or monitor outputs can be added later.
+Versions 0.1 and 0.2 only really support `output midi`, but debug or monitor outputs could be added later.

 ## Syntax

-The syntax should feel like structured notes, not programming punctuation.
+To be added.

 ## Patch Structure